Breaking News! Greenwood and Mastercard Partner for the Greenwood Debit Card. Learn More.

-ATLANTA, October 8, 2020 – Greenwood has secured $3 million in seed funding from private investors as the first digital banking platform for Black and Latinx people and business owners.
-Greenwood features best-in-class online banking services and innovative ways of giving back to Black and Latinx causes and businesses.
+ATLANTA, October 8, 2020 – Greenwood has secured $3 million in seed funding from private investors as the first digital banking platform for Black and Latino people and business owners.
+Greenwood features best-in-class online banking services and innovative ways of giving back to Black and Latino causes and businesses.

 Greenwood’s founders include: